 The same software could potentially be used on the ESP32CAM, so for testing the programs I built a development board on stripboard;

-The connections for the SX1278 LoRa module are thus, and don’t forget the antenna;
+The connections for the SX1278 LoRa module used were this, and don’t forget the antenna;

 The schematic does show ESP32CAM IO4 connected to the SX1278 LoRa device NRESET pin, this can be omitted, just leave the pin floating.
 The changes needed to the working ESP32CAM ‘take a picture and save to SD program’ were not major, the significant change was to remove the save to SD stuff and add a function call to the ESP32CAM software that passed a pointer to the array and the length of the array (that is the picture just taken) to a external function like this;